-There are three main federal funding grant programs:
+There are two main federal funding grant programs:

-- The Anzac Centenary Arts & Cultural Fund
+- The Anzac Centenary Production and Commissioning Fund

 - Saluting Their Service Commemorative Grants Program

-Expressions of Interest for Round 2 of the Production and Commissioning Fund closed at 5pm AEST on 30 October 2014.
-A list of recipients including a short description of their projects can be viewed here.
+Expressions of interest for the Production and Commissioning Fund are ongoing: A list of recipients including a short description of their projects can be viewed here.